Nordln/EasydiffusionWiki/UI-Overview.md

 ![image](https://github.com/easydiffusion/easydiffusion/assets/844287/ad9e8d5f-44f4-44ed-8da9-5b45c3e44ea1)

-**Prompt**: Describe the image that you want to create.
+* **Prompt**: Describe the image that you want to create.
 E.g. `photograph of an astronaut riding a horse`.

-**Load from a file** (optional): Load a prompt from a .txt file.
+* **Load from a file** (optional): Load a prompt from a .txt file.
 This is useful for creating multiple tasks.
 Please put one prompt per line.

-**Negative Prompt** (optional): Describe what to *avoid* when rendering your image.
+* **Negative Prompt** (optional): Describe what to *avoid* when rendering your image.
 E.g. `bad hands, grainy, fog`.

-**Initial Image** (optional): Choose an image from your PC (or paste an image), to describe to the AI visually.
+* **Initial Image** (optional): Choose an image from your PC (or paste an image), to describe to the AI visually.
 The AI will try to create a similar image.
 Choose an image from your computer.

+* **Image Modifiers** (optional): A collection of useful words that guide the AI to make images in a particular style, e.g. "line art".
+You can read more about Image Modifiers at [this link](https://github.com/easydiffusion/easydiffusion/wiki/Image-Modifiers).

+* **Embeddings** (optional): A collection of words whose meaning you can customize by downloading special files to the `models/embeddings` folder.
+You can read more about Embeddings at [this link](https://github.com/easydiffusion/easydiffusion/wiki/Embeddings).

 # Image Settings